 The pair of keys (Access key and Secret access key) you got can be set on the Amazon SES addon for Newsletter configuration panel.
 Be sure, on that panel, to select the correct Amazon AWS region as well.

 Now you can proceed with the addon configuration verifying the sender address (if not already added directly in the Amazon SES console).
 If you prefer you can verify the whole domain by adding it to the Amazon SES console (but it requires modification to your DNS).

 Verify your sending address

-Before sending your emails with Amazon, the SES service requires a validation of the email address you want to use as sender address.
+Before sending your emails with Amazon, the SES service requires validation of the email address you want to use as the sender address.
 Your sender address is configured in the main Newsletter configuration.

 The extension does everything automatically, just press the “check” button: a check is made with SES service and eventually a verification button is displayed.

 If needed, start the verification: an email is delivered by Amazon at the sender address (so a real mailbox must be associated with it) with a link to confirm.
 Just follow the instructions message.

 To check if the address has been correctly verified you can use the “check status” button or enter the SES console in the right Amazon region to see if your sender address is listed as verified.

 If everything is configured correctly, you can run a test.
 A message is sent to all your test subscribers using the Amazon SES service (even if the addon is not enabled).